ayushkumar605575/Vendor_Management_System/README.md

-# Django REST API Setup
+# Vendor Management System

-This repository contains a Django project with a RESTful API using Django REST Framework.
+A Django project with a RESTful API using Django REST Framework.

 ## Prerequisites